jaitl/jaitl.github.io/content/post/2021/05/08/task-estimation.md

 tags: []
 private: false
 ---
-When a task is simple, estimating isn’t a problem but when the task is complex problems arise.
+Estimating a simple task isn't a problem.
+The problems arise when the task is complex and unclear.
 Sometimes I have to estimate complex tasks to measure the sprint time or other activities.
+To estimate such tasks I have developed my approach over time.

 Occasionally my boss asks me why I estimated a task for N hours/days so I have an explanation.
 In my opinion, the best explanation is a sub-tasks list where each sub-task has a lead time.